enrico-sorcinelli/sticky-postbox/README.md

 **`STICKY_POSTBOX_GLOBAL_OPTIONS`**

-Shares user's sticky meta boxes settings across all his sites.
-For example, if you sticky *Publish* box in editing Pages in a specific site, it will be sticky on all Pages of all sites).
+In a Multisite installation, allows to shares user's sticky meta boxes settings across all his sites.
+For example, if you sticky *Publish* box in editing Pages in a specific site, it will be sticky on all Pages of all sites.
 Default to `false`.

 **`STICKY_POSTBOX_AUTOENABLE`**